Clapping propulsion and thin vortex rings: a computational study of vortex dynamics, energy equivalence, and core potential energy: Vortex ring energetics

 \item {\it Nondimensional circulation}: For impulsive jet injection, the experimental nondimensional circulation values, $\Gamma^{*}_R (=\Gamma_R/\Gamma_s)$, reported by Dabiri {\it et al.}\cite{Dabiri04}, were 1.34 and 1.12 for $l_s/d_s = 2$ and 4, respectively.
-These values show a close match with our computational results, where $\Gamma^{*}_R$ is 1.14 for $l_s/d_s = 2$ and 0.84 for $l_s/d_s = 4$ (see table \ref{tab:Ring_validation}).
+These values show reasonable agreement with our computational results, where $\Gamma^{*}_R$ is 1.14 for $l_s/d_s = 2$ and 0.84 for $l_s/d_s = 4$ (see table \ref{tab:Ring_validation}).
 Moreover, in 3D vortex ring formation simulations, James {\it et al.}\cite{James96} found a $\Gamma^{*}_R$ of 0.93 for the square program for $u_p$ with $l_s/d_s = 3.3$.
-This result is in close agreement with our finding of $\Gamma^{*}_R = 0.94$ for $l_s/d_s = 3$, obtained using an axisymmetric approach. \end{itemize}
+This result is in close agreement with our finding of $\Gamma^{*}_R = 0.94$ for $l_s/d_s = 3$, obtained assuming the flow to be axisymmetric. \end{itemize}